Brandon Brooks: Houston Texans

+Brooks was selected by the Houston Texans in the 3rd round, 76th overall, of the 2012 NFL draft.
 In his rookie season, Brooks was inactive for the first 10 games before being used as a reserve for the final six games as well as two playoff games.
 In the 2013 season, he became a starter and remained there throughout his time with the Texans.

 Philadelphia Eagles

 On March 9, 2016, Brooks signed a five-year, $40 million contract with the Philadelphia Eagles.
 He started 14 games at right guard in his first year in Philadelphia.